nzaker/ATOMAP/doc/install.rst

 WinPython HyperSpy installer
 ****************************

-Currently the easiest way to install Atomap is by using the WinPython HyperSpy installer.
+Currently, the easiest way to install Atomap is by using the WinPython HyperSpy installer.
 Firstly download and install the `WinPython HyperSpy bundle <http://hyperspy.org/download.html#windows-bundle-installers>`_:
 HyperSpy-1.3 for Windows 64-bits.